-A. Yes if it had its first screening on Television in New Zealand between October 6th 2013 and October 13th 2014.
+A. Yes if it had its first screening where the television public were able to see it on Television in New Zealand between October 7th 2014 and November 18th 2016

 Q. Why is there a TV Award?

-A. For whatever reason there are no Television Awards again this year.
-We think creating this award is the right thing to do to recognise talent who work in both disciplines.
-Seriously though, is anyone going to put on some TV awards?
+A. For whatever reason there are no Television Awards each year.
+We think creating this special one-off award is the right thing to do to recognise talent who work in both disciplines.

 Q. Does a festival screening count as a public showing?